kevinkochatt/ASRock-B460M-ITX-AC-Hackintosh/README.md

 ##### UHD 630 iGPU (Fix Sleep) & AppleALC Audio ID patches
 ![Screen Shot 2021-06-10 at 10 36 07 PM](https://user-images.githubusercontent.com/69612780/121631429-53572280-ca3c-11eb-9ea2-32326a3dc2e5.png)

-Apply the device properties above via ProperTree to your Config.Plist
+Apply the device properties above via ProperTree to your Config.Plist, add igfxonln=1 to boot-args.

 ##### Fix USB 3.0 and port mapping
 1. Download this fork of USBInjectAll, and only add the XHCIUnsupported to your OC kexts: https://github.com/daliansky/OS-X-USB-Inject-All